rickwest/jigsaw-clean-blog/source/_posts/styles-and-formatting.md

 section: content
 title: Styles and Formatting
 subtitle: What some of the basic type styles will look like in this starter template
+excerpt: What some of the basic type styles will look like in this starter template
 date: 2019-01-20
 ---